plgent/plgent/README.md

 - 👋 Hi, I’m @plgent
 - 👀 I’m interested in LaTeX/Overleaf
-- 🌱 I’m currently learning pgfplots, TikZ and exam document class
+- 🌱 I’m currently learning TikZ, pgfplots, tkz-euclide and the exam document class
-- 💞️ I’m looking to collaborate on Overleaf projects with my students
+- 💞️ I’m looking to collaborate on Overleaf projects with my students and to teach mathematics teachers how to use LaTeX
 - 📫 How to reach me: through GitHub

 <!---